Scout

 • their final assistant message becomes the broker-visible reply

-• they may still inspect broker context with relay commands if they need surrounding history
+• they may still inspect broker context with Scout commands if they need surrounding history

-That preserves current Relay semantics while removing the brittle [ask:<id>] tagging loop.
+That preserves current Scout semantics while removing the brittle [ask:<id>] tagging loop.

 Why This Is Better